-- 3.12 Different types of C, D & E waste require different forms of management.
-For example, hard inert materials (such as concrete, brick and road planings arising from demolition and road maintenance) can be converted into materials which may be used to substitute for primary minerals in construction activities.
-Soft materials such as soils and sub-soils can be deposited for beneficial purposes such as the restoration of minerals workings (i.e. quarries) and engineering projects such as flood prevention schemes and acoustic bunds.
-The non-inert component such as metals and plasterboard may if separated be recycled back into products through manufacturing facilities.
-Ultimately there is very little C, D & E waste that cannot be recycled or recovered in some way. - 3.13 The production of C, D & E waste is influenced by large-scale infrastructure and development projects such as the Thames Tideway Tunnel, as well as commercial and residential developments, which means that peaks and troughs in its production are often observed with arisings not necessarily following a consistent trend.
-In light of this the London Plan does not apportion quantities of C, D & E waste for management to individual Boroughs, but Boroughs are still required to plan for the management of this waste stream. - 3.14 In 2022 it is estimated that 2.2 million tonnes of C, D & E waste was generated in East London.
-Of this 36% arose from construction and demolition activity while 64% arose from excavation works.
+- 3.13 The production of C, D & E waste is influenced by large-scale infrastructure and development projects such as the Thames Tideway Tunnel, as well as commercial and residential developments, which means that peaks and troughs in its production are often observed with arisings not necessarily following a predictable pattern.
+In light of this the London Plan does not apportion quantities of C, D & E waste for management to individual Boroughs, but Boroughs are still required to plan for the management of this waste stream. - 3.14 In 2022 it is estimated that 2.12 million tonnes of C, D & E waste was generated in East London.
+Of this 38% arose from construction and demolition activity while 62% arose from excavation works.
 This difference is significant because the London Plan sets separate targets for the management of excavation waste, from those applied to construction and demolition waste.
-At least 74% of the excavation arising was managed through recovery routes while at least 72% of C&D was managed through recovery.
+At least 71% of the excavation arising was managed through recovery routes while at least 68% of C&D was managed through recovery.
 The remainder in both cases was managed through transfer stations from where it would be transferred on to an unknown final fate. - 3.15 Given it is a bulky and heavy waste type, C, D & E waste does not tend to travel significant distances from its source.